TravAye/TravAye/README.md

 - 👋 Hi, I’m @TravAye
 - 👀 I’m interested in ...
-Food
+A career in tech!
 - 🌱 I’m currently learning ...
-HTML, CSS, Java Script
+JavaScript, TypeScript, React!
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ...
 Travismasher@gmail.com